Mar 28, 2025

 How does the cost of living vary by location?

-Of course, if you’re deciding whether to move to another state or city, though, the cost of living probably isn’t your only consideration.
+If you’re deciding whether to move to another state or city, though, the cost of living probably isn’t your only consideration.
 Your social life and future career opportunities are also important factors.

 Your spending power may change with the cost of living